Aviogenex Flight 130: Investigation and conclusions

 The accident was investigated by the Yugoslavian Directorate General of Civil Aeronautics and was supported by the British Air Accidents Investigation Branch.
-The official report, released on 1 December 1973, found that as Flight 130 flew through the rain in dusk conditions, refraction of light on the cockpit windshield caused an optical illusion that made the runway seem closer and lower (by 60 m) than it actually was (see Fig. 3 and 4).
+The official report, released on 1 December 1973, found that as Flight 130 flew through the rain in dusk conditions, refraction of light on the cockpit windshield caused an optical illusion that made the runway seem closer and lower (by 60 m) than it actually was.
 The illusion caused the crew to make a sharp correction applying nose-down input and reducing power to idle in the final phase of landing.
 The sharp nose-down input caused the aircraft to reach a speed of 310 km/h and to contact the runway at speed of 260 km/h with excessive forces (vertical load of 4g and horizontal load 1.5g) on the right landing gear that broke the right wing.

 The commission issued six recommendations, including the need for pilots to study possible illusions that could be encountered during landing in heavy rain.
 The only conclusion stated in the commission's official report is: "According to the opinion of the Commission this was an exceptional and complex case of many unfavourable circumstances which resulted in this catastrophy [sic]."
 There was no mention of pilot error.
 Pilot-in-command Miloš Markićević was found not responsible for the crash and he eventually returned to flying, but in business aviation.

 The investigators could not determine why the crew had failed to execute a go-around procedure during their obviously unstabilised approach.